 Hico is a tiny town located in the state of West Virginia.
 With a population of 239 people and just one neighborhood, Hico is the 243rd largest community in West Virginia.
-Hico has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Hico was built prior to World War II, making it one of the older and more historic towns in the country.

-When you are in Hico, you'll notice that it is more blue-collar than most other communities in America.
-38.89% of Hico’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Hico is generally considered to be a blue-collar town.
+38.89% of the Hico workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Hico is a town of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Hico who work in personal care services (61.11%), office and administrative support (0.00%), and sales jobs (0.00%).

 Hico is a very car-oriented town.
 100.00% of residents commute to work in a private automobile rather than by other means, such as public transit, bicycling, or walking.
 This is because Hico is a small town , and most people who live here have to drive out of town for work, and the town population is not large nor dense enough to support an extensive public transportation system.
 Hico has a lot of rural roads, and houses can be far apart.
 Many residents drive out of town for regular shopping trips as well.